tjd2002/tjd-shared-code/README.txt

 |
 |-cont/
 |  Library of signal processing code (cdats, etc).
+|
+|-misc/
+  Miscellaneous shared code

 *** Dependencies:

- -Fabian Kloosterman's mwlIO library for reading and creating Wilson Lab AD-style data files. (known to work with version in SVN repo as of Aug.
+ -mwl-import code requires Fabian Kloosterman's mwlIO library for reading and creating AD-style data files. (known to work with version in SVN repo as of Aug.
 2009)

- -Matlab toolboxes.
-Known to work with the following versions from R2007a, and so far everything seems to be working with R2010a, too.
+ -Matlab toolboxes from R2007a or later:
-   Filter Design Toolbox >=4.1
+   Filter Design Toolbox
-   Image Processing Toolbox >=5.4
+   Image Processing Toolbox
-   Signal Processing Toolbox >=6.7
+   Signal Processing Toolbox
-   Spline Toolbox  >=3.3.2
-   Statistics Toolbox >=6.0
+   Statistics Toolbox
+   Spline Toolbox

 Any questions, or if you'd like to check in bug fixes/improvements, email